mmitsui/info-seeking-intentions/src/collection-tools/spring2017/README.md

 * Researcher Machine
 	* A web browser (for managing the participant's progress)
 	* Video conferencing tools (at least Skype, Zoom, and Google Hangouts)
+	* Audio recording software, to record the interview audio

 # Study Design Outline